dreamhost/openstack-manuals/doc/user-guide/source/dashboard_launch_instances.rst

    Each server you launch is accessible by SSH via key-based authentication.
-   Once you upload your public key, you'll have the convenience of password-less logins with the username *dhc-user*
+   Once you upload your public key, you'll have the convenience of password-less logins with the username *dhc-user* or *core* for CoreOS instances.

 .. note:: If you don't already have an SSH key, you can find
           out `how to create one`_.